Junior and Senior Fellowships from October 2018 to September 2019

-The Morphomata Center for Advanced Studies in the Humanities at the University of Cologne is pleased to invite applications for fellowships for the academic year 2016–2017.
-The fellowships are awarded to scholars working within the Humanities (“Geisteswissenschaften”), in the field of biography/life writing and portraiture/life imaging.
-Morphomata especially invites projects from international scholars, with a cross-cultural approach, and which go beyond conventional biographical accounts.
-Fellowships are granted for a period of 3 to 9 months.
+The Morphomata Center for Advanced Studies in the Humanities at the University of Cologne is pleased to invite applications for fellowships for the academic year 2018/19.
+The fellowships are awarded to scholars working within the Humanities (“Geisteswissenschaften”), in the field of portraiture/life imaging and/or biography/life writing.
+The focus of this year’s call for applications lies on the topic of portraiture.
+Morphomata especially invites projects from international scholars, with a cross-cultural approach.
+Fellowships are granted for a period of 6 to 9 months.
 Fellows must be in residence in Cologne during the fellowship period.
 The latter must include the months of October through February and/or April through July.

 Fellows will be provided with office space including work facilities and will participate in the academic life of both the Center and the University of Cologne.
+Working languages are English and German.
 Detailed information on financial, contractual, and logistical matters can be found here.

-To be eligible for a Morphomata Fellowship, the candidate must have the status of at least assistant professor (or equivalent) and a strong research record in biography/life writing and/or portraiture.
+To be eligible for a Morphomata Fellowship, the candidate must have the status of at least assistant professor (or equivalent) and a strong research record in portraiture and /or biography/life writing.
 Scholars with particular interest in the theory of the formation, dynamics, and mediality of cultural figurations are also invited to apply.
 Fellows are required to participate actively in the interdisciplinary and intercultural life of the Center and the University of Cologne.
 Morphomata Fellows are expected to participate in weekly events at the Center.

 Applicants are required to provide the following documents: